andyw8/ruby-kata-template/README.md

 ## Example Keybindings for VS Code

-It's highly recommended to configured your editor to allowed a test to be triggered from the keyboard.
+It's very helpful to configure your editor to allow a test to be triggered from the keyboard.

 If you don't already have a solution, you can copy the configuration below into your `keybindings.json`.